chung-811/AT-AT/README.md

 All parts in this model were reverse-engineered using physical LEGO bricks.
 I measured each part with vernier calipers to accurately recreate them in SolidWorks.
 The final assembly closely matches the physical model in both appearance and scale.

-## 📷 Preview

-> *Coming soon: renders or screenshots of the final model inside SolidWorks.*

 ## 📌 Notes

 - This model is not affiliated with or endorsed by LEGO or Star Wars.